fonk-apps/fonk-examples/guestbook/faas/openwhisk/nodejs/Readme.md

 ```

 ## Deploying the functions
-OpenWhisk executes functions in such a way that they do not have any K8S context and therefore cannot take advantage of K8S naming conventions when accessing microservices running in other parts of the cluster, such as the MongoDB being used to store Guestbook data.  `fonkdb-mongodb.default:27017` will not work since that assumes K8S context, so the information about the Mongo host needs to be passed in another way.
+OpenWhisk executes functions in such a way that they do not have any Kubernetes (aka k8s) context and therefore cannot take advantage of k8s naming conventions when accessing microservices running in other parts of the cluster, such as the MongoDB being used to store Guestbook data.  `fonkdb-mongodb.default:27017` will not work since that assumes k8s context, so the information about the Mongo host needs to be passed in another way.

 OpenWhisk does not support environment variables, per se, but it does support default parameters.
 If you look at the code in either of our functions, found in `./create/index.js` or `./list/index.js` notice how the MongoDB connection is made: